-Criteria for Rehiring Graduate Assistants for the Winter that were Working during the Fall.
+Criteria for rehiring Graduate Assistants for the Winter who had worked during the Fall:

 - Academic performance as indicated by grades and class rank in graduate courses.

-- Performance as a graduate assistant as indicated by reports from the faculty the GA works.
+- Performance as a graduate assistant as indicated by reports from the faculty for whom the GA works.

-The director of graduate programs will collect the information above from the various faculty.
-Criteria for Rehiring Graduate Assistants for the Fall that were initially Hired in a Previous Semester.
-The same criteria as for hiring a new graduate assistant.
+The graduate program coordinator will collect the information above from the various faculty.
+Criteria for rehiring Graduate Assistants for the fall that were initially hired in a previous semester are the same criteria as for hiring a new graduate assistant.

 For more information please contact graduate coordinator Dr. Christopher Elias.